-The Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education does not permit the display of pages from this site within frames on another website.
+The department does not permit the display of pages from this site within frames on another website.

 Links to external websites

-The Department of Industry, Innovation, CLimate Change, Science, Research and Tertiary Education has no direct control over the content of any linked websites, or the changes that may occur to the content on those websites.
+The department has no direct control over the content of any linked websites, or the changes that may occur to the content on those websites.
 Links to external websites are provided in good faith, but it is the responsibility of the user to make their own decisions about the accuracy, currency, reliability and correctness of information contained in linked external websites.
 Links to external websites do not constitute an endorsement or a recommendation of any material on those websites or of any third party products or services offered by, from or through those websites.
 Users of links provided by this website are responsible for being aware of which organisation is hosting the website they visit.

-The Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education is bound by the Information Privacy Principles (IPPs) under the Privacy Act 1988 with respect to collection, use and disclosure of personal information.
+The department is bound by the Information Privacy Principles (IPPs) under the Privacy Act 1988 with respect to collection, use and disclosure of personal information.
 The department also follows the Guidelines for Federal and ACT Government Websites.
 The Office of the Privacy Commissioner has also issued Guidelines to the Information Privacy Principles.

 Clickstreams are the paths a user takes when navigating a web site and the internet in general.
 When you visit one of our sites, our servers record the following information for statistical purposes:

 - Your server (IP) address and machine name

 - Your top level domain name (for example .com, .gov, .au, .uk, etc)

 - The date and time of visit to the site